 Treatments vary by the cause but fit into two major categories:

-Fungus: There are a myriad of topical treatments which hardly ever work unless you only have one or two nails involved.
+Fungus: There are a myriad of drug store, over-the-counter topical treatments which hardly ever work unless you only have one or two nails involved.
 Oral anti-fungals have significant side effect risk factors but do work most of the time.
 Laser therapy is a new approach with very promising outcomes and no real risks.
 No matter what the treatment, you need to be judicious about decontaminating all your shoe gear and trying to prevent reinfection.
 Recurrence rates are around 50%.

 No Fungus: Topical therapy with a urea based nail gel helps to soften the nails and thin them out.
 Try to eliminate the trauma from tight running shoes or high heels.
 This is a maintenance issue because severely traumatized nails or nails thickened by an underlying dermatitis often are a lifelong issue but very controllable with a little daily self-care.
 Steroid injections to the nail bed can help with severely thickened nails caused by psoriasis or eczema.

 Funky toenails are not normal and should be addressed.
 They are not all fungus and are not a natural part of the aging process.
 They can become more painful and irregular in time causing a myriad of problems.
 Black toenails should be addressed immediately!
 See your podiatrist if your toenails seem to be changing, help is on the way!